xasterKies/design-approach/README.md

-# design-approach
+# design-approachs
-This iprovide a conceptual approach of UI desginswith flex box, grid system and responsive design with the CSS Web technology
+This provides a conceptual approach of UI desgins with flex box, grid system and responsive design with the CSS Web technology